maneeshmbr/student-management-system/README.md

 ```

 ## Roadmap
-To build a fully fledged open source school management.
+To build a fully fledged open source Student management.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.